- How to Apply

 Step 2.
 Check the Validity of Your Passport

-Your passport must be valid for at least six months beyond your period of stay in the United States, unless exempt by country-specific agreements.
-If more than one person is included in your passport, each person who needs a visa must submit a separate application.
+Passport valid for travel to the United States – Your passport must be valid for at least six months beyond your period of stay in the United States (unless exempt by country-specific agreements).
+Each individual who needs a visa must submit a separate application, including any family members listed in your passport.

 Step 3.
 Complete the Online Nonimmigrant Visa Application, Form DS-160